zorael/kameloso/README.md

 If you have compiled in colours, they may be hard to see and the text difficult to read if you have a bright terminal background.
 If so, make sure to pass the `--bright` argument, and/or modify the configuration file; `brightTerminal` under `[Core]`.
 The bot uses the entire range of [8-colour ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit), so if one or more colours are too dark or bright even with the right `brightTerminal` setting, please see to your terminal appearance settings.
 This is not uncommon, especially with backgrounds that are not fully black or white. (read: Monokai, Breeze, Solaris, ...)

 Once the bot has joined a channel it's ready.
-Mind that you need to authorise yourself with any services (with an account listed as an adminisrator in the configuration file) before it will listen to anything you do.
+Mind that you need to authorise yourself with any services (with an account listed as an adminisrator in the configuration file) to make it listen to anything you do.
 Before allowing *anyone* to trigger any functionality it will look them up and compare their accounts with its internal whitelists.

 ```
      you | !say herp